LinuxForHealth/FHIR/docs/src/pages/guides/FHIRTerminologyGuide.md

 Parameters parameters = outcome.toParameters();
 ```

-This bridge to/from the `Parameters` resource enables implementers build both native implementations of the SPI and implementations that access an existing external terminology service.
+This bridge to/from the `Parameters` resource enables implementers to build both native implementations of the SPI and implementations that access an existing external terminology service.

 ## Default Terminology Service Provider Implementation